mirukana/lunafind/README.md

 - Search downloaded posts by tags as if they were on a booru, without the hassle of setting up one
 - Instant results from local searches in most cases after indexing
-- Fast multithreaded downloads, 8 downloads in parallel by default
+- Fast multithreaded downloads; 8 downloads in parallel by default
 - Supports operating on post media (image, ugoira WebM, etc), info, notes, artist commentaries:
   - Getting the URLs or file/folder paths